Maine Special Needs Planning Attorney

 How a Special Needs Trust Can Help

-A special needs trust (SNT) allows you to provide financial support to a loved one while still preserving their eligibility for government benefits.
+A Special Needs Trust (SNT) allows you to provide financial support to a loved one while still preserving their eligibility for government benefits.
 Specifically, this type of trust is carefully designed to:

 -

-Supplement, rather than replace, benefits received from state, federal, or private programs.
+Supplement, rather than replace, benefits received from state, federal, or private programs

 -

-Provide additional support for education, recreation, therapies, transportation, and quality-of-life enhancements.
+Provide additional support for education, recreation, therapies, transportation, and quality-of-life enhancements

 -

-Protect assets from being counted as the beneficiary’s personal resources, which could otherwise result in benefit disqualification.
+Protect assets from being counted as the beneficiary’s personal resources, which could otherwise result in benefit disqualification

-The person or institution you choose as Trustee for Special Needs Trust Maine is critical.
-After all, this individual will manage distributions, handle compliance, and ensure your loved one’s needs are met over time.
-Consequently, careful consideration should be given to selecting someone responsible, compassionate, and financially savvy.
-Our firm can help you evaluate trustee options and ensure the trust is structured properly.
+The person or institution you choose as Trustee for a Special Needs Trust in Maine is critical.
+This individual will manage distributions, handle compliance, and ensure your loved one’s needs are met over time.

-Guardianship & Special Needs Planning in Maine
+Guardianship and Legal Options for Special Needs Planning

 In some cases, a guardianship and special needs planning strategy may also be needed if your loved one cannot make their own decisions.
 We help families navigate the guardianship process when necessary and integrate it with a comprehensive special needs plan to protect your family member’s rights and well-being.